Learn cPanel

 • 400 - Bad Request - The server is unable to handle the visitor's request because it is either corrupted or the server was unable to understand it.

 • 401 - Unauthorized - This status code means that the page accessed by the visitor cannot be accessed without the authentication process being completed.
-Typically this page is displayed to visitors that are unable to complete the Password Protection of a web directory.
+Typically, this page is displayed to visitors who are unable to complete the Password Protection of a web directory.

-• 403 - Forbidden - The requested by the visitor web page is forbidden for access.
+• 403 - Forbidden - The request by the visitor web page is forbidden for access.
 The reason for this error can be either related to file/folder permissions or specific rules set in the .htaccess file.
-For example "deny from IP address"
+For example, "deny from IP address".

 • 404 - Not Found - The requested page cannot be found.
 A typical reason for this error code is a non-existent page or improperly rewritten(Mod Rewrite) request.